uosq/lbox-projectile-aimbot/README.md

+# Navet's Projectile Aimbot

+### This script is a work in progress!

 Most settings of the aimbot are configured on lbox menu (ignore cloaked, bonked, aim fov, aim key, etc)

-This is not a fork anymore

 If LMAOBOX's projectile aimbot is enabled, this script will be disabled when using a projectile weapon :) (we dont need 2 aimbots running at the same time, do we?)